calebglawson/baquet/README.md

   print(tweet.text)
 ```

-A `Watchlist` is a collection of Twitter users and words that you are interested in searching for on an individual user.
+A `Watchlist` is a collection of Twitter users and words that you are interested in searching for within individual user's data.

 ```
 wl = Watchlist("look_at_all_the_people")